Mon 1 Jul, 2024

-As well as several composer seminars, there is a three-hour workshop in the spring – a chance for composers to experiment with new ideas, talk to players and receive feedback in a constructive and inquisitive environment.
-This is followed by further workshop-rehearsals leading to the final concert performance in June.
+As well as several composer seminars, there is a three-hour workshop rehearsal in the spring – a chance for you to experiment with new ideas, talk to players and receive feedback in a constructive and inquisitive environment.
+This is followed by further workshop-rehearsals leading to the final concert performance in summer 2027.

-During the year, composers also have the chance to attend concerts, observe rehearsals, meet guest composers and get involved with the LPO’s wider education work.
+During the year, you’ll also have the chance to attend concerts, observe rehearsals, meet guest composers, learn from experts in the wider music industry and get involved with the LPO’s wider education work.

 Meet the composers